Student Rights & Responsibilities Office

 Submit your appeal

-Submit your completed appeal using the digital form.
-If you need to submit your appeal in-person, please contact SRRO@ufv.ca
+Submit your completed appeal through the digital RTW form.
+If you need help or need to submit your appeal in-person, please contact SRRO@ufv.ca

-If you have already submitted your appeal and wish to include more information, email SRRO@ufv.ca and it will be added to your file.
+If you have already submitted your appeal and want to add more information or documents, email them to SRRO@ufv.ca and they will be added to your file.
+Please include your student ID number on all emails.

-For further details on your Required to Withdraw status, review the Undergraduate Continuance Policy (92) and refer to the Academic Calendar.
+For further information about RTW status, please review the Undergraduate Continuance Policy (92) and refer to the Academic Calendar.

 My Required to Withdraw appeal was denied — what is next?